 Housing and Real Estate

 My migration specialist did preview my apartment, negotiated my rent, and reviewed my rental agreement, but I did the online searching.
 I used several online platforms to conduct my search.
+(UPDATE 3 May 2020: I have since purchased an apartment after living in two different rentals)

 Important to note: Portugal does not have an MLS like the States, so not all properties are searchable in one place.
 Portugal is represented by all the major international real estate firms such as Remax, Keller-Williams, etc.

-I searched daily, multiple times a day, for an apartment and had several almost-rentals.
+I searched daily, multiple times a day, for an apartment, and had several almost-rentals.
 This process is exhausting, even more so if you want to live in Lisbon.
 The market in Lisbon is hyper-inflated, and competition is fierce.
 You have been warned.

 Real Estate Sites I Used: